google/adb-sync/README.md

 This package also contains a separate tool called adb-channel, which is a convenience wrapper to connect a networking socket on the Android device to file descriptors on the PC side.
+It can even launch and shut down the given application automatically!

 It is best used as a `ProxyCommand` for SSH (intall [SSHelper](https://play.google.com/store/apps/details?id=com.arachnoid.sshelper)